jedoGit/miniature-winner/README.md

 # Image Text and PII Detector

-This is a simple Python application that uses OCR to extract text from images and detects Personally Identifiable Information (PII) using a hybrid of NLP (spaCy) and regex.
+This is a Python application that uses OCR to extract text from images and detects Personally Identifiable Information (PII) using a hybrid of NLP (spaCy) and regex.

 ## Features